 SC: You have stated that you “desire that Americans learn more about Nikola Tesla.”
 You even mention that you consider Tesla as the “godfather of the 20th century and beyond.”
 Why do you think Tesla’s ideas are not more appreciated today?

 MP: Unfortunately for Tesla, he lost a lot of corporate backing as he grew older—so much so that he couldn’t even afford the patent application fees—culminating with his loss of financial support from JP Morgan, which, in turn, killed his Wardenclyffe tower project.
 To some wealthy individuals and the corporations they controlled, Tesla represented a threat because he believed in the concept of freely available energy and sought to help all humanity instead of control it.
 His long-standing feud with Edison didn’t help either, as there is evidence that Edison tried to harm his rival’s image after his death by censoring discussion of Tesla’s incredible achievements.
 As a result, few people outside of specialists knew of Tesla in the many decades since his passing.
-However, I do feel that there has been a resurgence of interest about Tesla, in part because of his selfless efforts to help humans harness energy.
+However, I do feel that there has been a resurgence of interest in Tesla, in part because of his selfless efforts to help humans harness energy.
 Many of his ideas, like the bladeless turbine, are being realized only now, and he is winning all of the last battles with Edison, especially when it comes to the growth and popularity of fluorescent lighting when compared to the waning of incandescent lighting.

 SC: What do you feel is Tesla’s lasting legacy?